-LONDON The world's first commercial passenger flight powered by a fuel made from natural gas completed late on Monday a six-hour journey from London to Qatar, one of the biggest producers of natural gas.
+LONDON (Reuters) - The world’s first commercial passenger flight powered by a fuel made from natural gas completed late on Monday a six-hour journey from London to Qatar, one of the biggest producers of natural gas.

 “Today’s flight opens the door to an alternative to oil-based aviation fuel,” Malcolm Brinded, Royal Dutch Shell’s executive director upstream international, said in a statement late on Monday.

 “We are now well on the way to launching GTL on a world scale for the first time,” Brinded said.

 Shell developed and produced the 50-50 blend of synthetic Gas to Liquids (GTL) kerosene and conventional oil-based kerosene fuel used in Qatar Airways’ Airbus A340-800 aircraft powered by a Rolls-Royce Trent 556 engine.

 “This is a major breakthrough which brings us closer to a world where fuels made from feedstocks such as wood-chip waste and other biomass is available for commercial aviation,” Rainer Ohler, a spokesman for Airbus, said.

 “Airbus predicts that in 2030, up to 30 percent of jet fuel will be alternative.”